vperaEMC/MacrolidesIncidencePrevalenceStudy/README.md

-# STUDY: MACROLIDES AND ECGS IN ASTHMA, COPD AND ACOS
+# STUDY: MACROLIDES AND ECGS IN ASTHMA, COPD, AND ACOS
 Sharable R-project for executing the macrolides study

 Instructions: